laszukdawid/ai-traineree/docs/buffers.rst

 Additional classes are required for saving or resuming the whole state.
 All buffers internally store data in as Experience but on sampling these are converted into torch Tensors or numpy arrays.

-.. autoclass:: ai_traineree.buffers.BufferBase
+.. autoclass:: ai_traineree.types.experience.Experience
     :members:

-.. autoclass:: ai_traineree.Experience
+.. autoclass:: ai_traineree.buffers.replay.BufferBase
     :members:

 Replay Buffer